tommi-vsalo/BlueTeamLab/docs/dev/project-documentation/prototype-test.md

 <img width="1194" height="423" alt="image" src="https://github.com/user-attachments/assets/c116301f-0f83-4bd7-aa3d-2f12dacf85a5" />

 The Windows image worked immediately upon booting, while the Ubuntu image initially showed a black screen.
 This was fixed by switching from `VMSVGA` to `VBoxSVGA` in the display settings.
+The performance on the Ubuntu machine was initially very poor, until I inserted guest additions and updates & upgrades.

+Many quality of life features should be baked into the images, like Finnish keyboard, bidirectional clipboard, guest additions etc.

 ## OpenTofu Questions